Debanjan110d/gsap_tuto/vid_2/learning_2.md

-# GSAP Learning Journey - Chapter 2
+# GSAP Tutorial - Video 2: ScrollTrigger & Pinning

 This document tracks your progress and understanding of GSAP ScrollTrigger based on the code you have written in `vid_2`.